NewFind your real estate agent style: take the assessment

 Assessed at market value

-The Homestead Exemption is the real lever
+The Homestead Exemption is the biggest saving

 If you own your home and live in it, the Homestead Exemption removes $100,000 from the assessed value before the rate applies.
 On the 1.3998% rate, that is about $1,399 off your bill every year.
 You apply once, it is free, and it renews on its own.
 It is the first thing an owner-occupant should claim.